-By using Magento’s cache management system you can benefit from faster data delivery for your customers and improve your overall web store’s performance and scalability, since your website will be able to handle more user requests at the same time without crashing
+By using Magento’s cache management system, you can benefit from faster data delivery for your customers.
+You can also improve your overall web store’s performance and scalability.
+Your website will be able to handle more user requests at the same time without crashing.

-Having in mind that Magento is a database platform, managing your cache will greatly improve the loading time of every query your customers perform on your website, replacing the time consuming processes which require multiple queries of the database and slow down your website.
+Having in mind that Magento is a database platform, managing your cache will greatly improve the loading time of every query your customers perform on your website.
+This will replace the time-consuming processes which need many queries of the database and slow down your website.

-Knowing how to manage your Magento cache system will significantly improve your webstore loading speed, create a better user performance and boost your website’s capability to serve the same content to a bigger number of customers at the same time.
-In the end, all these benefits will lead to better sales performance, due to an increased conversion rate and a higher ranking your website will receive from search engines.
+Knowing how to manage your Magento cache system will improve your webstore loading speed.
+It will also create better user performance.
+Thus, it will boost your website’s capability to serve the same content to a bigger number of customers at the same time.
+In the end, all these benefits will lead to better sales performance.
+Why?
+There is an increased conversion rate and a higher website ranking from search engines.

 What is caching?
 How browser caching and server caching work?

 Every request made by a customer can load your server’s activity, but here is where caching comes in.
 Using browser caching and server caching can help reduce the number of requests that are sent to your server.